 Kevin J. Olival

-"Our activities take us to the farthest reaches of the planet, studying and sampling wildlife, to monitor their health and draw linkages between humans, animals, and ecosystems.
-In particular, my work with bats strives to both conserve these ecologically and economically beneficial animals and understand their role in the emergence of diseases that affect humans." - Dr. Kevin Olival
+- "Our activities take us to the farthest reaches of the planet to monitor wildlife health and draw linkages between humans, animals, and ecosystems.
+My work with bats strives to both conserve these ecologically beneficial animals and understand their role in the emergence of human diseases - with the ultimate goal of preventing the next pandemic."

-Kevin graduated with distinction from Columbia University in 2008 with a Ph.D. in Ecology and Evolutionary Biology and a M.A. in Conservation Biology.
+Dr. Olival graduated with distinction from Columbia University in 2008 with a Ph.D. in Ecology and Evolutionary Biology and a M.A. in Conservation Biology.
 His dissertation research focused on the population genetics and geographic distributions of large fruit bats in Southeast Asia, with implications for Nipah virus dynamics and emergence.
-Kevin has conducted month-long expeditions to Southeast Asia doing fieldwork and managing projects working with local scientists and NGOs.
+He has conducted month-long expeditions to Southeast Asia doing fieldwork and managing projects working with local scientists and NGOs.

-Kevin recently completed a prestigious two-year NIH Fogarty U.S. Global Health Postdoctoral fellowship expanding EcoHealth Alliance's work on the ecology of Nipah virus in Bangladesh.
-Kevin has a passion for turning rigorous science into effective public policy, and aims to keep this as a central goal of his career development.
+Dr. Olival completed a prestigious two-year NIH Fogarty U.S. Global Health Postdoctoral fellowship expanding EcoHealth Alliance's work on the ecology of Nipah virus in Bangladesh.
+Dr. Olival has a passion for turning rigorous science into effective public policy, and aims to keep this as a central goal of his career path.

 His research has been highlighted in The New York Times, The Economist, The Wall Street Journal, TIME magazine, Toronto Star, Wired, and National Geographic.